-If you're looking for an easy solution, then getting a small vacuum cleaner can work well, or if you're wanting just to quickly remove any crumbs and debris, a compressed air duster can also work well.
+If you're looking for an easy solution, then getting a small vacuum cleaner can work well, or if you want just to quickly remove any crumbs and debris, a compressed air duster can also come in handy.
 Keyboard brushes are a useful manual option for getting into even the tightest of spaces, whereas cleaning gel is a handy all-round choice.

 Can I use isopropyl alcohol to clean a keyboard?

 In short, yes.
 You can certainly use isopropyl alcohol, as well as some cotton buds, for instance, to give your keyboard a deep clean.